Or: why G-spot stimulation is not the pinnacle of pleasure.

 “Oh, well then,” I said.
 “That’s why.”

 I may not be the most tactful of people, but I do know my facts.
 It’s extremely common for people with vaginas to be unable to orgasm from internal stimulation alone.
 Study after study has shown this.
-I’m not an unusual case, nor is Wendy.
+I’m not an unusual case, nor is that blogger.
 But our interaction made me consider that in my fervor to defend the oft-misrepresented G-spot here on this blog, I may have inadvertently glossed over my biggest source of sexual pleasure: my clitoris.

 My clit was my first love.
 First, I got off with a stream of water in the bathtub, then I graduated to circling a closed Sharpie around my clit through my underwear.
 Vibrators were a welcome change, especially since inserting anything vaginally hurt.
 I didn’t start enjoying penetration regularly until about age 23, and there’s no doubt that clitoral stimulation — gratifying and dependable — helped me get to that place.